TangKai-HIT/Curves/README.md

 # Curves
-Some basic algorithms of commonly-used curves for construction, interpolation and fitting.
+Some basic algorithms for commonly-used curves and surfaces in terms of construction, interpolation and fitting.
 (In Matlab)

 **Curves types**:
 - `Cubic spline`
 - `B-spline`
 - `NURBs`
 - `Bezier`

+**Reference**
+[1] Biagiotti, Luigi, and Claudio Melchiorri.
+Trajectory planning for automatic machines and robots.
+Springer Science & Business Media, 2008.